cercuit-ola/girdsome-portfolio/README.md

 ### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site https://github.com/Edmund1645/gridsome-portfolio-story` to install this starter
+1. `gridsome create my-gridsome-site https://github.com/Edmund164/gridsome-portfolio-story` to install this starter
 2. `cd my-gridsome-site` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌